CodeFromAnywhere/gptide/modules/generative-functions-node/README.md

 ## 📄 findClosestAbsolutePath (exported const)

-## 📄 getContextualPromptResults (exported const)

-Gets all contextualPromptResults, but only if specific things are true

-- For any prompt we have for this filetype: get it from the database
-- For prompts about a folder: path/to/folder/.index/prompt-results.json
-- For prompts about a file or a selection thereof: path/to/folder/.index/[filename]/prompt-results.json

-NB: the slug of the ones in index should be the ID, and does not need to be set by the user, because we cannot guarantee that it's no duplicate.

 ## 📄 getContextualPromptsArray (exported const)

 Wrapper around the database to support the usecase of storing a file in a custom location for contextualPrompts.

-## 📄 getContextualPrompts (exported const)

-Returns all contextual prompts for the selection and for the page with the right context type

 ## 📄 getFirstFile (exported const)